arogachev/yii2-many-to-many/README.md

 - Multiple relations
 - No extra queries.
 For example, if initially model has 100 related records, after adding just one, exactly one row will be inserted.
 If nothing was changed, no queries will be executed.
-- Auto filling of editable attribute for given route(s)
+- Auto filling of editable attribute
 - Validator for checking if the received list is valid

 ## Creating editable attribute